Holdingham: Climate

 The British Isles experience a temperate, maritime climate with warm summers and cool winters.
-Data from the weather station nearest to Holdingham (at Cranwell, 3 miles north-west), shows that the average daily mean temperature is 9.8 °C (49.6 °F); this fluctuates from a peak of 16.9 °C (62.4 °F) in July to 3.9 °C (39.0 °F) in January.
-The average high temperature is 13.7 °C (56.7 °F), though the monthly average varies from 6.7 °C (44.1 °F) in January and December to 21.8 °C (71.2 °F) in July; the average low is 5.9 °C (42.6 °F) which reaches its lowest in February at 0.8 °C (33.4 °F) and its highest in July and August at 12.0 °C (53.6 °F).
+Data from the weather station nearest to Holdingham (at Cranwell, 3 miles north-west), shows that the average daily mean temperature is 10.1 °C (50.2 °F); this fluctuates from a peak of 17.2 °C (63.0 °F) in July to 4.1 °C (39.4 °F) in January.
+The average high temperature is 14.1 °C (57.4 °F), though the monthly average varies from 7.0 °C (44.6 °F) in January to 22.1 °C (71.8 °F) in July; the average low is 6.2 °C (43.2 °F) which reaches its lowest in January and February at 1.3 °C (34.3 °F) and its highest in July and August at 12.2 °C (54.0 °F).

 History

 Prehistoric, Roman and early Saxon settlements

 A Bronze Age flint scraper and two pottery sherds from the same period have been uncovered at Holdingham.
 Lincoln Road, connecting Sleaford and Lincoln, may have Roman origins, although the stretch between Sleaford and Brauncewell (via Holdingham) could be prehistoric.
-East of the settlement is a suspected Roman villa and skeletons have been uncovered with Romano-British pottery to the south-west; coins and pottery recovered in archaeological investigations date between 2nd and 4th centuries AD.
-Along with ditches and gullies, the remains of early and middle Anglo-Saxon enclosures and post-built buildings have been uncovered east of Holdingham Roundabout (on the sites where the McDonald's restaurant and the Furlong Way housing development have since been built); finds included sherds of pottery, much of it produced locally though some from as far afield as Leicestershire.
+East of the settlement is a suspected Roman villa and skeletons have been uncovered with Romano-British pottery to the south-west; coins and pottery recovered in archaeological investigations date between the 2nd and 4th centuries AD.
+Along with ditches and gullies, the remains of early and middle Anglo-Saxon enclosures and post-built buildings have been uncovered east of Holdingham Roundabout (on the sites where the McDonald's restaurant and the Furlong Way housing development have since been built); finds included sherds of pottery, much of it produced locally though some from as far away as Leicestershire.
 Animal bones, loom weights, querns, metal-working waste, remains of crops and domestic waste were also uncovered.
 The site dwindled in size and was "largely abandoned" in the 9th century; it probably reverted to agricultural use and it is possible that the settlement shifted to the present location of the hamlet on the western side of Lincoln Road.
 Its decline may also reflect the growing importance of Sleaford.